brknrsln/brknrsln--Ceng453-TermProject-GroupMerge-frontend/README.md

 * Create a login page and handle user authentication via the API
 * Create a forgot password page
 * Create the main menu
+* Create a "how to play" page
+* Create leaderboards page(s) and fill it with information from the API
+* Create the game main page